 Juliette Gordon Low, our Founder, declared that Girl Scouts would be 'Something for all the girls of the world.'
 With that in mind, Girl Scouts should always consider major federal, religious and cultural holidays when planning events and opportunities.
 Below is a list of holidays we encourage our volunteers and staff to consider when planning opportunities for Girl Scouts.

 Click on the holiday to learn more about its importance and celebration activities.

-Click here for a PDF of the 2013 holidays and here for a PDF of the 2014 holidays.
+Click here for a PDF of the 2014 holidays.
 More information on each holiday can be found here.

 Click here for a PDF of the "All in Good Faith" handout.